jordang7/POW_Chain/README.md

 Simple POW blockchain implementation
 -One Miner, transactions, UTXOs, address balances

-On npm start, 3 public/private key pairs are created with a set amount of eth.
+On server start, 3 public/private key pairs are generated with a set amount of eth and logged to the console.
 These were used in testing the transactions/UTXO.
 Any public/private key pair can be used for mining